bbc/peaks.js/doc/migration-guide.md

 });
 ```

+### `randomizeSegmentColor`

 The `randomizeSegmentColor` option has been removed.
 This option was `true` by default in earlier versions.
 Instead of using this option, set the `color` attribute when calling [`segments.add()`](https://github.com/bbc/peaks.js#instancesegmentsaddsegment).

+### Custom marker API

-Finally, the [custom Marker API](customizing.md#marker-api) has changed.
+The [Marker API](customizing.md#marker-api) for creating custom point and segment markers has changed.
 In earlier versions, updating a point or segment's attributes would cause the corresponding marker to be destroyed and then constructed again.
+Markers are no longer re-created on update.
 There is now a new `update()` method, which you should use to update a custom point or segment marker when any of its attributes have been updated.
 The `timeUpdated()` method has been removed, as the `update()` method provides the same functionality.

 ```js
 // Before